System Architecture

 For MCP Integration

 thrum mcp serve runs an MCP server on stdio (JSON-RPC over stdin/stdout), enabling LLM agents to communicate via native MCP tools.
-It provides 4 core messaging tools (send_message, check_messages, wait_for_message, list_agents) and 6 group management tools.
+It provides 4 core messaging tools: send_message, check_messages, wait_for_message, and list_agents.

 See MCP Server for the complete tools reference, configuration, and setup instructions.